XinshaoAmosWang/XinshaoAmosWang.github.io/Blogs/_posts/2020-04-25-papers-summary-metric.md

     * The performance is not better than Ranked List Loss on SOP.

 * [Sampling Wisely: Deep Image Embedding by Top-k Precision Optimization](http://openaccess.thecvf.com/content_ICCV_2019/papers/Lu_Sampling_Wisely_Deep_Image_Embedding_by_Top-K_Precision_Optimization_ICCV_2019_paper.pdf)
+    * This work is partially inspired by our work: Ranked List Loss, CVPR 2019
     * In contrast, in this paper, we propose a novel deep image embedding algorithm with end-to-end optimization to top-k precision, the evaluation metric that is **closely related to user experience.**
     * Specially, our loss function is constructed with **Wisely Sampled “misplaced” images along the top-k nearest neighbor decision boundary,** so that the gradient descent update directly promotes the concerned metric, top-k precision.